GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-shop/README.md

     git push origin production
     ```

-1. Move out of Fleetscope folder:
+1. Navigate out of the Fleetscope repository:

     ```bash
     cd ../
     ```

 #### Deploy Cymbal shop App Factory

+This stage will setup the application admin project, and infrastructure specific projects if created.

 1. Navigate to Application Factory repository and checkout plan branch: